dianadiazc/customer-wa/content/work2/task-2.md

 Amazon Web Services allows customers to assign metadata to their AWS resources in the form of tags.
-Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources.
-Tags are a great way to organize AWS resources in the AWS Management Console.
+Each tag is a simple label consisting of a customer-defined key and an optional value that can make it easier to manage, search for, and filter resources. **Tags** are a great way to organize AWS resources, **establish governance, enforce permissions, and they are critical to cost attribution for cost optimization**.

 1. Keep your web server selected, go to **Tags** option and click on **Manage Tags**.

 <img src="../images/tag1.png" alt="drawing" width="900"/>